-Derived from various parts of the plant, including root, leaf, and berry.
-Patients use this herb to treat rheumatoid arthritis, infections, and cancer (as part of the Hoxsey herbal tonic).
+Pokeweed is derived from various parts of the plant, including root, leaf, and berry.
+Some have attempted to use this herb to treat rheumatoid arthritis, infections, and cancer (as part of the Hoxsey herbal tonic).

-Few in vitro studies indicate that it has antioxidant and acetylcholinesterase inhibition properties (5).
-Pokeweed antiviral protein (PAP), an N-glycosidase ribosomal-inactivating protein isolated from the plant, demonstrated antiviral effects against encephalitis infection (6).
+However, pokeweed has not been studied extensively.
+A few in vitro studies suggest it has antioxidant and acetylcholinesterase inhibition properties (5).
+Pokeweed antiviral protein, an N-glycosidase ribosomal-inactivating protein isolated from the plant, demonstrated antiviral effects against encephalitis infection (6).

 Pokeweed causes significant toxicity following oral or topical administration.

 Pokeweed mitogens and glycosidic saponins are known toxins that possess mitogenic and irritant properties (1).
-Pokeweed antiviral protein (PAP) shows broad antiviral activity in vitro.
-PAP inhibits replication of herpes simplex, influenza and poliovirus, possibly via inactivation of eukaryotic ribosomes (2).
-Saponin extracts from pokeweed, chiefly phytolaccagenin, exhibit antiinflammatory activity as demonstrated by carrageenan rat paw edema tests.
+Pokeweed antiviral protein shows broad antiviral activity in vitro, and inhibits replication of herpes simplex, influenza and poliovirus, possibly via inactivation of eukaryotic ribosomes (2).
+Saponin extracts, chiefly phytolaccagenin, exhibit antiinflammatory activity as demonstrated by carrageenan rat paw edema tests.
 Pokeweed’s histamine and GABA content may have hypotensive effects.
-PAFP-s, an antifungal peptide extract from pokeweed, displays fungistatic effects against a variety of species in vitro (3).
+An antifungal peptide extract from pokeweed displayed fungistatic effects against a variety of species in vitro (3).

 Significant toxicity results from oral and topical administration of pokeweed.